Diversity, Equity & Inclusion

 Residential student leaders including Resident Advisers (RAs) and Community Assistants (CAs) participate in Social Justice, Diversity & Inclusion training sessions each semester.
 Student leaders also complete the Identity Allyship Awareness Certificate program which includes trainings and discussions on power and privilege, implicit bias, microaggressions, inclusive communication and creating a strong sense of self.

-We work together with the Student Ability Success Center (SASC) to ensure residential students with disabilities have access to appropriate support and services that minimize physical and academic barriers within the learning communities.
-When proper documentation from a licensed professional is provided to SASC, accommodations may include, but are not limited to:
+We work together with Student Disability Services (SDS) to ensure residential students with disabilities have access to appropriate support and services that minimize physical and academic barriers within the learning communities.
+When proper documentation from a licensed professional is provided to SDS, accommodations may include, but are not limited to:

 We work together with the Economic Crisis Response Team (ECRT), which connects students with resources, both on and off campus, to get students through an immediate food, housing or financial crisis.
 To request assistance from ECRT, complete the ECRT Form.